 Sun, February 16: Madurai (B,L)

-Cardamom, coriander, turmeric, ginger, tamarind, asafoetida…the stars of Indian cuisines are many, and each has a unique personality that it lends unabashedly to every preparation.
+Cardamom, coriander, turmeric, ginger, tamarind, asafoetida… the stars of Indian cuisine are many, and each has a unique personality that it lends unabashedly to every preparation.

-This morning proceed for a spice trail that is an exploratory journey through Indian cuisine.
-Pay a visit to a local market and buy some of the product there – fresh and bursting with colour.
-Walk into an everyday Indian kitchen, and watch the magic play out.
-Savour the fragrance of a myriad spices, working in harmony to make the meal memorable.
+This morning proceed for a spice trail exploratory journey of Indian cuisine.
+Pay a visit to a local market and buy some produce – fresh and bursting with colour.
+Walk into an everyday Indian kitchen and watch the magic play out.
+Savour the fragrance of a myriad spices, working in harmony to make a memorable meal.
 Listen to stories of seasonal produce, of handpicking local vegetables and of the people who grow them.
 Create a drool worthy meal, sit back and relish every mouthful.

 Mon, February 17: Madurai – Thekkay/Periyar Wildlife Reserve (approx. 5 hours drive) (B,L)

-Today we will drive toward Thekkady and Periyar Wildife reserve.
-The journey by road itself is an experience, passing through bustling towns in the plains, rubber plantations on the foothills and undulating tea gardens and spice plantations on the mountains.
+Today we will drive toward Thekkady and Periyar Wildlife reserve.
+The journey by road itself is an experience, passing through bustling towns in the plains, rubber plantations in the foothills and undulating tea gardens and spice plantations in the mountains.
 At some point on our journey, we will visit a private plantation which grows pepper, cardamom, cloves, cinnamon, nutmeg and more.
 Learn even more about how to use them, combine them, and savour the special magic they bring to even the most commonplace foods.

 Tue, February 18: Periyar Wildlife Reserve (B)